mapkyca/Home.API/README.md

  * Plugins should be put in /plugins/ in a directory structure matching the class' namespace
  * All plugins must extend \home_api\plugins\Plugin, but don't have to sit in that namespace
  * All plugins classes should be in /plugins/my/class/namespace/MyClass/start.php (see the Example plugin for an example)
- * Public methods in the class are exposed automatically, Home.io uses reflection to determine required parameters and any default values.
+ * Public methods in the class are exposed automatically, Home.API uses reflection to determine required parameters and any default values.
 Again, see the Example plugin.

 Licence & Copyright
 -------------------

-Unless stated otherwise, Home.IO is (C) Marcus Povey 2013.
+Unless stated otherwise, Home.API is (C) Marcus Povey 2013.

 It is made available under the MIT licence, other licences are available on request.